'Very sad' - Poloc CC lose lease after 143 years

 'Precious to our game'

-Cricket Scotland have also stated their concern and will support Poloc in order to protect the long-term future of the club, which was founded in 1878 and moved to Shawholm two years later.
+Cricket Scotland has also stated its concern and will support Poloc in order to protect the long-term future of the club, which was founded in 1878 and moved to Shawholm two years later.

 "Facilities such as Shawholm are unique and precious to our game, both as places of development for young players and as hubs of the local community", a statement read.
 "They should never be taken for granted or discarded in this way; instead, they should be cherished and nurtured to ensure a minority sport such as cricket can survive and thrive.